earslan25/nerf/README.md

 # Snerfs
-Implementation of paper: Representing Scenes as Neural Radiance Fields for View Synthesis
+Implementation of paper: Representing Scenes as Neural Radiance Fields for View Synthesis.